 When I look at whether Consolidated Communications can afford its dividend, I see that cash flow from operations was $125 million in the first three quarters.
 Capital expenditures, also known as purchases of property, plant and equipment, was $119 million, giving us free cash flow of $6 million.
 (Free cash flow is calculated by subtracting capital expenditures from cash flow from operations.)

 Meanwhile, the company paid $67 million in dividends.
 That is not sustainable if free cash flow is only $6 million.

 Keep in mind, the company is not doing anything illegal (as far as I can tell) or cooking its books.
 It is calculating its payout ratio differently than is standard.
 It’s entitled to do that, but I don’t believe it fairly reflects its ability to pay its dividend.

-In 2018, free cash flow is forecast to rise to $150 million.
+In 2018, free cash flow is forecast by Bloomberg to rise to $150 million.
 If the company is able to hit that figure next year, it could get an upgrade.

 But for now, despite a solid dividend-paying track record, the company’s current finances cannot support the dividend.
 It will have to find the money to pay it, improve its cash flow or reduce the dividend.

 If you have a stock whose dividend safety you’d like me to look at, leave the ticker in the comments section below.